Gwen Stefani Stuns In Floral Dress During Las Vegas Residency

 24 years ago today, the record was released.

-Since the group, Gwen embarked on a solo career and released four studio albums to date: Love.
+Since the group, Gwen embarked on a solo career and has so far released four studio albums: Love.
 Angel.
 Music.
 Baby., The Sweet Escape, This Is What The Truth Feels Like, and You Make It Feel Like Christmas.

 Over the years, Stefani has been considered a style icon for her bold style.
 At the 2019 E!
 People’s Choice Awards, she will be honored with the Fashion Icon award.